 Things to do: Scuba diving at Kavaratti and Kadmat

 Barren Island, the most easterly island of Andaman, is the only active volcanic island of India and also of South Asia.
 The astonishing beauty and lava rocks on this beautiful island of India will take you through a memorable journey.
-One of the most pristine islands of India, the sad part is that landing ashore is prohibited.
+One of the most pristine Indian islands, the sad part is that landing ashore is prohibited.
 You are only allowed to circle around the island in a board vessel.

 Best time to visit: February – May